top of page

 Betts.jpg

 Foodari always prioritises food produce that is local and in season.
-This means that we can keep our food miles, fuel, and carbon-heavy imports to a complete minimum – in fact, our nearest supplier, Hares Farm in Chilham, is only three miles away from our farm.
+This commitment helps keep our food miles, fuel use, and carbon-heavy imports to a minimum – in fact, our nearest supplier, Hares Farm in Chilham, is just three miles from our own site.

-We import a number of specific foods items such as citrus fruits, avocados, melons and pineapples and at certain times of the year, we also source produce from Europe.
-This ensures we can consistently meet the demands of our customers when these are not available from Kent or the UK.
-Regardless of where we source our food produce, Foodari always guarantees full traceability from the best and sustainable growers.
+While the majority of our produce is grown close to home, we also import a number of specific foods types from trusted oversees growers such as citrus fruits, avocados, melons and pineapples.
+This ensures we can consistently meet the demands of our customers when not readily available from the UK.
+Regardless of where our produce is sourced, Foodari always guarantees full traceability, only working alongside ethical and sustainable growers who share our core values of quality and environmental responsibility.

 Nature and Biodiversity